rprakitpong/Beefy-Cabbage-punches-the-Queen/README.md

 # !!!DISCLAIMER!!!
 ## This project is a joke.
 I mean no harm to any subject involved in this automata.
 ## Please do not take this to mean anything other than a toy.
-## Don't spread hate.
-It's all love up in here.

 ### 4 main steps: